 - Guys Hanging Out: Many rapes and muggings occur when a victim ignores an obvious potential threat.
 For example, you are walking through a garage, through a park, or down a deserted alley or street and you spot one or more men hanging out, just looking around.
 You wonder if they are up to no good, but you ignore your intuition and tell yourself that you’re just being paranoid as you continue to walk to your intended destination.
 Always err on the side of caution.
 It is better to go an alternate way or if that’s not possible, don’t go anywhere near them, even if it means you won’t be able to return to your car.
 Always maintain calm awareness and take action in accord with your intuition.

 - Awareness of your surroundings is always your best defense against being attacked.
 Always be aware of anyone or anything that looks out of place.
 Always be aware of everyone around you.
 For men, when standing at a urinal in a men’s room, maintain peripheral vision of everyone entering.
 The same would be true for anyone using an ATM.
 When waiting for an elevator or anything, always stand with your back to a wall if at all possible.
 When in an empty elevator, if someone suspicious enters, get out, even if you are not yet at your destination floor.
 Whenever you are anywhere outside your house or other protected area, be aware of people in front and in back of you.
-If you are about to get into an elevator with someone in it who looks suspicious to you, wait for the next elevator.
+If you are about to get into an elevator with someone and you have a bad feeling about that person, honor it and wait for the next elevator.